Mushahime/Awale/README.md

 ### Main Menu Options (After connection)*

-Follow the followin switch case :
+Follow the following switch case :

 1. **Send message to all**
    - Broadcast a message to all connected users